AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_08.md

 reviewed: J9ghnPSSkA6pllqxkSmHqlRrCLI-fVztNf_uD3bE8_8=
 ---

-Expected or required behaviours for XYZ are identified, specified, verified and validated based on analysis.
+Expected or required behaviours for uProtocol are identified, specified, verified and validated based on analysis.